Baby Massage 101: How To Massage Your Baby

 Improved Muscle Tone

-By moving and circulating your little one’s muscles, you can prevent atrophy and help them to develop strength and motor skills.
+By moving and circulating your little one’s muscles, through massage, you can prevent atrophy and help them to develop strength and motor skills.

 Reduced Gas In Colicky Infants

 Giving your baby a massage is not only about helping them relax or strengthening their body.
 The right baby massage can also help you deal with a gassy or colicky baby.

 An abdominal baby massage can aid in digestion and help your little one’s body move the contents of their intestines along the journey through their colon.

 When you massage your baby, you will increase their awareness of their body’s position and movement.
 This allows their body to become more physically integrated.